ibm-cloud-docs/hs-crypto/initialize-hsm-management-utilities.md

 6. Repeat substep 4 and 5 for each master key part to be loaded.
 7. If prompted, in smart card reader 1, insert the EP11 smart card with an administrator signature key that is defined to the selected crypto units, and enter the smart card PIN on the smart card reader PIN pad.

 After all master key parts are loaded, the New Master Key Register is in Full Uncommitted state.
-For more information about the state transition of the master key register, see [Understanding how master key is loaded](/docs/hs-crypto?topic=hs-crypto-introduce-service#understand-key-ceremony).

 #### Commit the new master key register
 {: #step5-commit-new-register-management-utilities}